Whittington DNA Project

 For a quick explanation of how DNA is used for genealogy research, see the Introduction to Genetic Genealogy.

-The Whittington family is large and diverse, as Y-chromosome DNA testing of Project members indicates men from five very distantly related lines.
+The Whittington family is large and diverse, as Y-chromosome DNA testing of Project members indicates Whittington men descend from five very distantly related lines.
 Currently, the Whittington men in our Project belong to one of five ancient haplogroups – the majority being in haplogroup R followed by haplogroup G. A smaller number descend from haplogroup E, haplogroup I and haplogroup J.

 Traditional genealogy research has limitations in that it can be inaccurate and it becomes less useful or non-existent the farther back in time the research goes.
 DNA provides a valuable aid to traditional methods in that it is accurate and can reveal ralationships hundreds or thousands of generations in the past.
 But DNA can't give the names of people and it can only be used to estimate dates and geographical origins.